|

 Insecticide).

-Biorational
+Biorational pesticides

-This term refers to
+The term biorational refers to synthetic, organic,

-synthetic, organic, or inorganic pesticides that
+or inorganic pesticides that are both low

-are both low toxicity and exhibit a very low
+toxicity and exhibit a very low impact

-impact on the environment.
-"Biorationals"
+on the environment.
+"Biorationals" also have

-are not intended (called non-target species).
+intended (called non-target species).

-Biorational pesticides include oils, insecticidal
+Biorational pesticides include certain plant oils, insecticidal

 soaps, microbials (such as Bacillus